apache/hudi/docs/_docs/2_1_concepts.md

  all the data from 10:05 to 10:10.
 The base columnar files are still versioned with the commit, as before.
  Thus, if one were to simply look at base files alone, then the table layout looks exactly like a copy on write table.
  - A periodic compaction process reconciles these changes from the delta log and produces a new version of base file, just like what happened at 10:05 in the example.
- - There are two ways of querying the same underlying table: Read Optimized querying and Snapshot querying, depending on whether we chose query performance or freshness of data.
+ - There are two ways of querying the same underlying table: Read Optimized query and Snapshot query, depending on whether we chose query performance or freshness of data.
  - The semantics around when data from a commit is available to a query changes in a subtle way for a read optimized query.
 Note, that such a query running at 10:10, wont see data after 10:05 above, while a snapshot query always sees the freshest data.
  - When we trigger compaction & what it decides to compact hold all the key to solving these hard problems.
 By implementing a compacting